 For this tuna quesadilla recipe, use a quality canned tuna packed in water, not oil.

-You can either opt for a ‘chunk’ tuna or ‘flake’.
-If you use a chunky version, just break up the tuna a bit when preparing your quesadilla filling.
+You can use either a chunk or flaked canned tuna.
+If you use a chunk tuna, just break up the tuna a bit when preparing your quesadilla filling.

-Speaking of potato chips, they are crispiest when the quesadillas are enjoyed as they are made.
+- The potato chips are crispiest when the quesadillas are enjoyed as they are made.

-I didn’t use a whole lot of mayo to bind the quesadilla filling, but if you’d like to use another tablespoon, go for it.
+- I didn’t use a whole lot of mayonnaise to bind the quesadilla filling, but if you’d like to use another tablespoon, go for it.

 - Potato chips (potato chips in these tuna melt quesadillas and potato chips alongside; delicious, right?)